 March 15th - Hungarian National Holiday 2020

 Why would anyone want to celebrate a noble endeavor that failed miserably?
 How can you take part, and avoid hurting the feelings of locals?
 How do you impress them after reading this post?
-And what does it all have to do with beer?
+What does it all have to do with beer?
+And what cool activities you can take part to?
 All you need to know about the BIG March 15 national holiday in Hungary.

 What is celebrated on 15 March: Hungary's National Day?